 There’s more to sunscreen than just applying it

-In order to be effective, a sunscreen must contain an SPF of 15 or higher.
+In order to be effective, it is recommended to use a sunscreen with an SPF of 30 or higher.
 SPF blocks only one type of cancer-causing ray, ultraviolet B (UVB).
 Look for a multi-spectrum sunscreen to keep kids safe from both UVA and UVB rays.
 Use sunscreen at least 30 minutes before sun exposure and remember to apply more every 3-4 hours and/or after water play.

 Kids aren’t drinking enough water